KimLHill/MSP3/README.md

 5. **Flash messages**
     * All flash messages are the same in style, font size and colour.
 They are all full-screen width and located at the top of the page the user is on.
 The test is centered and large to be easy to read.
 The colour is a deep orange to fit the colour theme and attract the user's attention.

+6. **Interactive features**
+    * When the user hovers over a button, link or Javascript element such as the navbar tabs, buttons, logo, collapsible accordion, social media link icons or image carousel; then the mouse cursor changes from an arrow to a pointed finger cursor to provide a visual indication to the user that they can click on this item and to encourgae them to click it.

 Features on the seperate pages include:
 1. **Home Page**
     * Includes a carousel of 5 images which all promote the website owner's whey protein product that they are trying to get the website user to purchase.
 It shows the whey protein being enjoyed by people and being used in recipes.
 These images are relevant to the purpose of the website and will appeal to the intended website users.